chriswayg/hackintosh-opencore/Gigabyte-B360-M-Aorus-Pro/README.md

 - `boot-args -v debug=0x100 debug=0x100 alcid=1` for debugging and audio

 ### Device Properties

 - `AAPL,ig-platform-id 0300913E` the iGPU is only used for compute tasks and doesn't drive a display

 ### Kernel - Quirks

 - `AppleXcpmCfgLock Yes`

 ### Misc - Security

 - `ScanPolicy 983299`

 ### Platform Info

 [Platform Info](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo)

-- For setting up the SMBIOS info, instead of using the GenSMBIOS application, just i used the built-in Generator in OCAT.
+- For setting up the SMBIOS info, instead of using the *GenSMBIOS* application, I used the built-in SMBIOS generator in OCAT.
-- Click Generate once (near the SystemProductName field)
+- Click *Generate* once (near the SystemProductName field)

 ### UEFI - APFS

 - `MinDate -1`
 - `MinVersion -1`